younata/personal_knowledge/src/flying/electric_plane/battery_system.md

 Henry has the Battery Murdering System that he uses in the Quick-E. I could probably ask him about it.

 [OrionBMS](https://www.orionbms.com/products/orion-bms-standard) is a commercial off-the-shelf BMS with support for J1772 charging, meant for EVs.
+This is quite intriguing to me.
+They have extension public documentation, not just on [use](https://www.orionbms.com/manuals/pdf/orionbms2_operational_manual.pdf), but also actually [putting the thing together](https://www.orionbms.com/manuals/pdf/orionbms2_wiring_manual.pdf).
+It is quite expensive, and would more than double the cost of the entire system.

 ### Designing my own